v1

 If you are creating a cluster on Azure one node pool must be assigned as the system node pool to schedule non-user workloads.
 For best performance you should assign it more than one node and disable autoscaling.

-See manage and use your Kubernetes cluster for more information on nodes and node pools.
+See deploy and scale node pools on a Kubernetes cluster with Northflank for more information on configuring nodes and node pools.

 Select build infrastructure